isomerpages/nlb-eyeonasia/_china-know-selected/nanjing-a-profile.md

 ### **Introduction**

 Nanjing is the capital city of Jiangsu Province in East China.
-Founded 2,500 years ago, the city has long been “a major centre of culture, education, research, politics, economy, transport networks and tourism.”[^6] It has also been dubbed the “Capital of 10 Ancient Dynasties”, given that it served as the capital city for many Chinese dynasties, and twice as the capital of a united China until the Japanese conquered it in 1937.[^7]
+Established more than 2,500 years ago, the city has many historical sights, its memorials, museums and cultural sights.[^6] It has also been dubbed the “Capital of 10 Ancient Dynasties”, given that it served as the capital city for many Chinese dynasties, and twice as the capital of a united China until the Japanese conquered it in 1937.[^7]

 ### **Geography**